kadena-community/kadena.js/packages/libs/client-utils/src/marmalade/README.md

 });
 ```

-### Mint Token
+## mintToken

-The `mintToken` function allows the minting of a specified amount of a token, increasing its total supply and assigning it to a target account.
+Use `mintToken` function to mint a specified amount of a specified token.
+Minting a token increases its total supply and assigns ownerhip of the token to a target account.

 ```typescript
 mintToken(inputs, config): IEmitterWrapper
 ```

-#### Inputs
+### Inputs

 | Parameter      | Type                      | Description               |
 | -------------- | ------------------------- | ------------------------- |